Subchondral Sclerosis - Symptoms and Treatment

 Subchondral sclerosis is a disease that affects the bones and specifically the joints, of people who have osteoarthritis.
 Subcrondal sclerosis causes joint pain and numbness due to increased bone density and mass, producing a thin layer of bone beneath the cartilage in the joints.
 This disease is chronic and painful, but it is easy to detect and includes several different treatments.
-At OneHowTo.com we'll explain a bit more about the treatments and causes of subchondral sclerosis.
+At oneHOWTO we'll explain a bit more about the symptoms and treatment of subchondral sclerosis.
+We go further into the causes of subchondral sclerosis here.

-This article is dedicated to Jano Galán, who in 2012, was diagnosed with Amyotrophic lateral sclerosis (ALS).
-He is a friend of us at OneHowTo.com and created an amazing project called DGENERACIÓN after being diagnosed.
+This article is dedicated to Jano Galán, who in 2012, was diagnosed with amyotrophic lateral sclerosis (ALS).
+He is a friend of us at oneHOWTO and created an amazing project called DGENERACIÓN after being diagnosed.
 Don't forget to check it out.
 Many thanks.

 Subchondral sclerosis symptoms

+While osteoarthritis is a term which encapsulates a wide range of joint disease, subchondral sclerosis is something a little more specific.
+The "itis" in osteoarthritis means inflammation and inflammation of the joints can happen before subchondral sclerosis sets in.
 When the acetabular cartilage and the femoral head begin to diminish, it produces subchondral sclerosis, causing the bones to react to the lack of hyaline cartilage.
-At about 55 years of age, ulcerations and erosions can be observed in the subchondral bone without its cartilaginous lining, even without any known pathological alteration and simply due to normal wear and tear (aging joints).
+At about 55 years of age, ulcerations and erosions can be observed in the subchondral bone without its cartilaginous lining.
+This can happen even without any known pathological alteration and simply due to normal wear and tear (aging joints).
 Another symptom of subchondral sclerosis is a decrease in height due to degenerative changes, that results in joint space narrowing.
 In X-rays, this appears as a sharp white line (increased bone density) in the weight bearing joints, such as the hip socket and the femoral head.

 External signs of subchondral sclerosis